-Mr G complains that Options UK Personal Pensions LLP ("Options" - formerly Carey Pensions) accepted his investment into a self-invested personal pension (SIPP) when, he says, it shouldn't have accepted business from the business who introduced him to Options; Jackson Francis Ltd ("JF"), nor accepted the investment JF advised him to make.
-Mr G transferred a section 32a pension (a policy or contract bought from an insurance company using funds from an occupational pension scheme, which provides for an annuity at some point in the future) into the Options SIPP in July 2012 and invested in Store First.
+Mr W complains that Options UK Personal Pensions LLP ("Options" - formerly Carey Pensions) accepted his investment into a self-invested personal pension (SIPP) when, he says, it shouldn't have accepted business from the business who introduced him to Options; Jackson Francis Ltd ("JF").
+Mr W transferred his only personal pension into the Options SIPP in July 2012 and invested in Store First.

-Mr G wants to be put back into the position he would have been in had Options not accepted his SIPP application.
+Mr W wants to be put back into the position he would have been in had Options not accepted his SIPP application.